 The Evolution Of The Third-Party Management Company Sector: Conflicted

-In last week’s article Padraic Durkan explored the evolving landscape in Ireland for Fund Management in his Article: Irish Fund Management Companies: Time to Get Serious About Substance & Oversight.
+In last week’s Hedgeweek article Padraic Durkan explored the evolving landscape in Ireland for Fund Management in his Article: Irish Fund Management Companies: Time to Get Serious About Substance & Oversight.

 This week, David Morrissey, DMS Global Head of Client Solutions offers his unique personal perspective on the evolution of the third-party management company sector.

-When I joined DMS almost five years ago I was backing my instinct that the third-party management company sector was one that investors, and hence the industry, needed.
+When I joined Waystone (formerly DMS) almost five years ago I was backing my instinct that the third-party management company sector was one that investors, and hence the industry, needed.
 I felt this so strongly that I left a company that I had enjoyed 18 successful years with and where I still count some of my best friends – SEI.
 I firmly believe that I would not have left for any other opportunity.